mockoon/mockoon.com/content/docs/latest/gui-cheat-sheet.md

 title: Mockoon GUI cheat sheet
 meta:
   title: Mockoon GUI cheat sheet
   description: Have a doubt?
 Not sure how to navigate Mockoon's UI?
-This cheat sheet is for you!
+This cheat sheet listing Mockoon\'s major features is for you!
 order: 20
 ---